Therety/vm-detection/README.md

 *IDRT contains address of IDT, by comparing both, program can determine if it's running on a VM or physical.

 ## Updates
 I'll keep updating this repo for aslong i'll be interested in this project.
+Mostly, i'll be fixing my mistakes made in the past, with some additional changes to make it way better than it originaly was.